Logrance/GameProject/README.md

 - You have a 1-minute time limit to collect your body parts.
 - You can use the left & right arrow keys to move, & the return button to jump (if you are super eager to get those body parts, this is a good option).
-- One more thing.
-To collect body parts, follow this order: right arm, right leg, left arm, left leg, and finally, the head.
+- To collect body parts, follow this order: right arm, right leg, left arm, left leg, and finally, the head.
 - Falling axes take away your limbs.

 # Demo